 - 1 teaspoon vanilla *optional

-- Dump in the cereal and mix until well combined.
+Pour in cereal and mix until evenly coated.

 Pour into a parchment lined sheet pan and gently press cereal mixture until flat with a piece of parchment on top to keep your hands clean.

 In a small saucepan on low, melt semi sweet chocolate chips and butterscotch chips, stirring often to prevent burning